InteractionDesignFoundation/handbook/development/library/front-end/conventions--css.md

 ## Utility classes

-Along with our BEM based classes we have our utility classes.
+Along with our BEM-based classes, we have our utility classes.
 For all components and page specific classes we use BEM but when it comes to utility classes we have chosen to follow [Tailwind 3](https://tailwindcss.com/).
 This makes it easier for any new developer to come in to our project and know classnames without even having to go through our docs.
 Examples of utility classes

 ```html
 <div class="flex justify-center">